DED-EDU/celestia-long-term-data-storage-mvp/README.md

 The final step is setting up Metamask with a new network for Ethermint on RPC_URL 9545.
 This is to ensure the contract address is recognized properly.
 In order to have funds to run the contract calls we can import a new account using our anvil private key.
 As follows is a visual of how the network addition process should work:

 <img width="346" alt="Screen Shot 2022-12-05 at 6 12 36 AM" src="https://user-images.githubusercontent.com/33232379/205623697-9e68ca0f-3aaa-4072-b38a-93447a6e0880.png">

+I have also included a short clip of the user story (upload of a file to IPFS and CID resolution to display content) as follows: